 “We will expedite the application of green technologies, create quality employment opportunities and build an influential industry chain of new quality productive forces.”

-The measures include developing a sustainable aviation fuel industry chain, formulating hydrogen standard certification, developing the GBA Hydrogen Corridor in collaboration with the Guangdong province, and the construction of Hong Kong's first large-scale electric vehicle (EV) battery recycling facility at the EcoPark.
+The measures include developing a sustainable aviation fuel industry chain, formulating hydrogen standard certification, developing the GBA Hydrogen Corridor in collaboration with Guangdong province, and the construction of Hong Kong's first large-scale electric vehicle (EV) battery recycling facility at the EcoPark.

 Development of AI, data science industries

-Stressing that AI is a core driver of a technological revolution and industrial transformation, Lee said Hong Kong is well-positioned to become a global AI hub thanks to its strengths in scientific research, capital, data and talent.
+Stressing that AI is a core driver of a technological revolution and industrial transformation, Lee said Hong Kong is well-positioned to become a global AI hub thanks to its strengths in scientific research, capital, data, and talent.

 The government will step up the promotion of AI as a core industry for Hong Kong's development, he said, adding: “We will promote the development of AI+ and facilitate an extensive and deep integration of AI across sectors, with a view to achieving ‘industries for AI’ and ‘AI for industries’, while placing strong emphasis on safety risk prevention.”